 Our loft bed is actually built from old metal poles my husband found and the wood from a remodel project on our house.
 Our house was a major fixer-upper project, and the front porch that was on it when we purchased our home was falling down.

-So you’ll need to be the judge which is going to work best for your budget and your goats because you do want this project to last.
+You’ll be the judge on which is going to work best for your budget and your goats because you do want this project to last.

 7. Build the Top of the Loft Bed

-After the posts are in the ground, you’ll need to measure the distance between each post and cut your recycled wood to length.
+After the posts are in the ground, measure the distance between each post, and cut your recycled wood to length.

 Then connect the wood to the post by using an impact and screws.
 After the base of the bed has been fully established, it is time to build the top of the loft bed.